scrabbletank/farhome-rules/monstroustreasure.md

 #### Cursebreaker
 *Wondrous Item*

 A pendant with a rest mist swirling in it's gemstone.
-Once per day you may use this to attempt to break a curse effecting you or a creature you can touch.
+Once per day you may use this to touch a creature, attempting to break a curse of 4th level or below.
 The target makes a Willpower save against 1 terrible die.
 On success they end a single curse afflicting the target.

 #### Spear of the East
 *Magic Weapon +1*